kjrm/personal-website/_posts/2020-06-16-THE FOUR DIMENSIONS OF COOPERATIVE CAPITAL.md

 Computation is _substrate independent_: it can happen throughout a network of digital computers; throughout a hierarchy of employees in a bureaucracy; in a machine; or though the actions of participants performing a ritual.
 Brian Arthur suggests that &quot;the economy is an ongoing _computation_ – a vast, distributed, massively parallel, stochastic one&quot; [12].

 To prevent crippling congestion, dense urban areas require a level of conscious orchestration that is not required in sparser settings.
-Hence, for example, urban planners are involved in the _programming_ of multi-use spaces; urban traffic engineers implement demand-responsive traffic control systems (e.g. _dynamic reversible lanes_); and urban school administrators rely on clearinghouse algorithms to match students and schools [13].
+Hence, for example, urban planners and architects are involved in the _programming_ of multi-use spaces; urban traffic engineers implement demand-responsive traffic control systems (e.g. _dynamic reversible lanes_); and urban school administrators rely on clearinghouse algorithms to match students and schools [13].

 Large institutions and organizations embody algorithms – to the degree than they rely on impersonal decision-making through a set of consistent and stable rules, where the order of operations matters.
 These institutions control the flow of information to make effective decisions.
 For example, a court of law permits the sharing of some kinds of information, at certain times, and not others, following certain procedures, etc. Urbanites come to know that, much like a digital computer, an institution that serves many people is relatively &#39;dumb&#39;: if you do not present it with the right information in the right format at the right time, it will not work for you.